Frequently Asked Questions about Becoming a Host Family

 To read more about the impact you can have as a host family, check out awesome blog articles!

-ASAP – the earlier you apply, the more likely it is that you’ll find a compatible student in your area.
+ASAP – the earlier you apply to be a host family, the more likely it is that you’ll find a compatible student in your area.
 Host families should have their application finished at least one month before the start of your program, so you have time to get to know your student a bit before his or her arrival.

 ISE exchange students arrive with their own money for personal expenses, social outings, and other activities.
 Host families are not required to provide any cash allowance.

-A bedroom, three meals a day, and – most importantly – a warm, nurturing environment to learn about American culture and to share their own.
+A host family provides a bedroom, three meals a day, and – most importantly – a warm, nurturing environment to learn about American culture and to share their own.

 No. ISE exchange students arrive with their own insurance.
 Any costs incurred by the student for medical care is the responsibility of the student’s natural parents or the student’s sponsoring agency.